raghavagps/clbtope/README.md

-# **CLBTope**
-A computational approach had been developed for predicting both types (linear/conformational) of B-cell epitopes.
+# CLBTope: Prediction of linear and conformational B-cell epitopes.
 ## Introduction
 CLBTope is developed to predict, scan, and, design the both types (linear/conformational) of B-cell epitopes using sequence information only.
 In the standalone version, Random Forest based model is implemented along with the BLAST search, named it as hybrid approach.
 CLBTope is also available as web-server at https://webs.iiitd.edu.in/raghava/clbtope.
 Please read/cite the content about the clbtope for complete information including algorithm behind the approach.